- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Step 2: Choose a location

-Selecting in which part of the city to purchase property is one of the most important parts of buying a house.
+Selecting which part of the city to purchase property in is one of the most important parts of buying a house.

-Remember, in addition to buying a property in a location they'll love living in, most people also want to buy a property that's going to retain its value so they can make the most of their money.
+In addition to buying a property in a location they'll love living in, most people also want to buy a property that's going to retain its value so they can make the most of their money.
 Expats should research and learn about recorded trends in housing prices and look at the median prices in areas they're interested in to see whether or not they can afford to look for properties in that particular location.

-As they are unfamiliar with Australia, it may be best for expats to rent property initially until they have a better handle on which parts of the city suit their priorities best.
+If unfamiliar with Australia, it may be best for expats to rent property initially until they have a better handle on which parts of the city suit their priorities best.
 Resale value is important, but by no means should anyone sacrifice their quality of life for a future sale.

 Step 3: Find a dream home